Sharing is caring!

 Welcome to Belgium!
 There are loads of things to do in Brussels.
 This itinerary assumes you have already found your way to Brussels via train, plane, or automobile.
 It also assumes you have already found a place to stay.

 Read on to learn about things to do, places to eat, and other little tips and information about how to spend your time in Brussels, Belgium.
-As always, I encourage you to wake up with some warm up stretches to keep your body happy and healthy all day long.
+As always, I encourage you to start with yoga to keep your body happy and healthy all day long.

 Make sure to wear comfortable walking shoes and check the weather to know what to bring for the day.
 The weather is really unpredictable in Brussels, often alternating between rain and sun.
 If you’re visiting in the summer, be sure to pack your bag with sunscreen and a water bottle.
 It can get very hot in the city!
 The day I was there, it was the hottest it had been since 1943.

 Then, you’ll want to start with a delicious and filling breakfast.
 Luckily, there are many amazing spots for that perfect Belgium Waffle.
 Believe it or not, the waffle culture in Brussels is quite advanced and trendy.
-You can see various types of waffles around town and learn the history of Belgium waffles online or go for a more experiential education on a tour.
+You can see various types of waffles around town and learn the history of Belgium waffles online or go for a more experiential tour for more of what to see in Brussels.

 After you’ve stuffed yourself with a hearty breakfast, it’s time to start exploring this deeply cultural city.
+What else is there to see in Brussels?
+P.S.
 Don’t be surprised by everyone speaking French.
 It is the most commonly spoken language, however, most people speak English as well.

 How to get around?
 I recommend getting around by foot, hence, the good walking shoes.
 I did see share bikes that you could rent for the day if that is more appealing to you.
 Just go to the rack, download the app, scan, and go!